A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: Experiments

-\textbf{One-way layouts: }For the one-way case, we again classified the instances into two groups: (I) 149 instances in which all three methods terminate within 15 min and (II) 176 instances in which at least one of the three methods has a non-zero gap.
+\textbf{One-way layouts: }For the one-way case, we again classified the instances into two groups: (I) 149 instances in which all three methods terminate within 15 min, and (II) 176 instances in which at least one of the three methods has a non-zero gap.
 Unlike the two-way case, some of the instances in group II terminated with zero gaps when using the flow formulation.
 Surprisingly, the flow version with valid inequalities did not improve the runtimes and the gaps.
-Compared to the flow formulations in Group I, the branch-and-cut algorithm was 87.43\% faster with respect to the median times.
+Compared to the flow formulation in Group I, the branch-and-cut algorithm was 87.43\% faster in terms of median times.
 Across all instances in Group II, the flow formulations with and without valid inequalities discovered 9715 and 9830 parking stalls, respectively, whereas the branch-and-cut found 10434 stalls.
-Of the 176 instances in Group II, the branch-and-cut method found an optimal solution in 139 instances, which is also reflected in the average and median gap values.
+Of the 176 instances in Group II, the branch-and-cut method found an optimal solution in 139 instances, as reflected in the average and median gap values.

+\textbf{Effect of bidirectional hop and dead end constraints on the branch-and-cut algorithm:} To evaluate the impact of the valid inequalities added at the start (bidirectional hop and dead end constraints), we tested a version of the branch-and-cut algorithm without them.
+For the two-way case, with a time limit of 15 min, this version did not solve six instances optimally among those solved by the earlier branch-and-cut formulation.
+The median and average runtimes for instances where both methods produced optimal solutions were 42.51\% and 71.64\% slower than the previous branch-and-cut version, respectively.
+For the more difficult instances in which either method failed to find an optimal solution in 15 min, the median and average gaps without valid inequalities were 0.19 and 0.22, respectively, compared to 0.15 and 0.17 for the version with valid inequalities.

+For the one-way case, the model performed very poorly without valid inequalities.
+Out of the 288 instances solved optimally in 15 min using the previous branch-and-cut algorithm, an optimal solution was found in only 132 instances when run without valid inequalities.
+For instances that could be solved optimally by both methods, the median and average runtimes without valid inequalities worsened to 198.58 s and 363.92 s (compared to 6.08 s and 8.77 s when using valid inequalities).
+Among the remaining problems, in 169 instances, no integer feasible solution was found after 15 min.
+Without valid inequalities, both models rely on dynamically generated feasibility cuts to achieve connectivity, which is greater in number, particularly in the one-way case.
+This drastically slows down the LP relaxations at intermediate nodes of the branch-and-bound tree.

+\textbf{Extended analysis: }We also tested the performance of all three formulations for both driving layout configurations with a longer time limit of two hours.
+These experiments demonstrated that the trends in the computational times and gaps hold when run for longer periods.